microsoft/FluidFramework/docs/content/docs/faq.md

 Keeping track of and sharing each user's position in a grid, a document, or some other virtual space is an ideal task for Fluid Framework because it is designed to enable extraordinary performance.

-## Fluid Server
+## Fluid Service

 ### What needs to be running on the server?

-Fluid Framework requires a Fluid server to sync data between clients.
+Fluid Framework requires a Fluid service to sync data between clients.
 The role of the server is very simple;
 it orders operations and broadcasts them to all clients.
 It's also responsible for saving operations to persistent data storage.

-The Fluid server is general purpose and, as a rule, Fluid solutions will work with any Fluid server.
+The Fluid service is general purpose and, as a rule, Fluid solutions will work with any Fluid service.
 Developers of Fluid solutions can use a local server or a "test quality" server for development and trust that their solution will work against whatever production server their solution is pointed at.

-Fluid Framework include a reference implementation of the Fluid server called Routerlicious that you can use for development or as the basis for a production quality server.
+Fluid Framework include a reference implementation of the Fluid service called Routerlicious that you can use for development or as the basis for a production quality server.

 ### Where is the shared data stored?

-The specifics of data storage (both session data and persistent data) will depend on the implementation of the Fluid server.
-There is a great deal of flexibility here and developers of Fluid servers may choose to offer options around where and how data is stored.
+The specifics of data storage (both session data and persistent data) will depend on the implementation of the Fluid service.
+There is a great deal of flexibility here and developers of Fluid services may choose to offer options around where and how data is stored.

 ### Is there a dedicated cloud service for syncing the clients?